cube-drone/rt0/players-guide/src/player/card_index/wands.md

 # Wands
-Wands are the suit of travel, adventure, and freedom.
+Wands are the suit of leadership, travel, adventure, and freedom.

 ## Ace of Wands - Double Entendre